midas-network/rsv-scenario-modeling-hub/target-data/README.md

 ### Workflow

+As the source format of the data change on the 2023-11-09, the workflow and R script have been updated to adapt to the changes:
+- the overall age group has been removed from the selection for the seasons:
+  2014-2015, 2015-2016, 2016-2017, 2017-2018
+- the two seasons 2014-2015 and 2015-2016 has been removed
+- some value and variable have been renamed, for example "All" instead of "Overall"

 The RSV-NET source files is standardized following these steps:

 1. Load the RSV-NET file from the [auxiliary-data/](./../auxiliary-data/) folder